JustOff/cpf-update-win/README.md

 If you are already using winPenPack [X-Chromium](http://www.winpenpack.com/en/download.php?view.1082):

 1. Place *X-Update-cpf.cmd* next to *X-Chromium.exe* and *X-Chromium.ini*
-2. Run *X-Update-cpf.cmd* and follow the wizard to get all required utilities from corresponding sites or download single archive *cpf-update-win-utils.zip* from [release page](https://github.com/JustOff/cpf-update-win/releases/latest)
+2. Run *X-Update-cpf.cmd* and follow the wizard to get all required utilities from corresponding sites or download prepered archive *[cpf-update-win-utils.zip](https://github.com/JustOff/cpf-update-win/releases/latest)*
 3. Save the executables from step 2 into "Update" folder

 Alternatively you can start with *[cpf-update-win-full.zip](https://github.com/JustOff/cpf-update-win/releases/latest)* where winPenPack X-Chromium, updater script and helpers packed all in one.
 Simple unzip it and run *X-Update-cpf.cmd* to obtain fresh Chromium and Pepper Flash.